Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 You’re an optimizer.
 It’s your greatest strength.
 And right now it’s the thing that’s costing you the most.

 Performance & Relational Therapy for high achievers, athletes, and high intensity adults, parents & couples who are excellent at everything except turning the mind off.
-Anxiety does just live in your head, it shows up in your relationships.
+Anxiety doesn’t just live in your head, it shows up in your body and relationships.

 WHAT IS AN “OPTIMIZER”?